EU-spin campaign blows up in Azerbaijan's face

 Lobbyists routinely hire former EU officials or other VIPs to gain insider clout and PR firms seek out big names to speak for their clients in op-eds that were largely drafted by the PR company's own staff.

+The tobacco industry first involved serious scientists in lobby campaigns in the 1960s, in tactics later copied by oil and pharmaceutical industries.

-But for all that, it's highly unusual to make a real scientist into an unwitting glove puppet for a dictator.
+But for all that, it's highly unusual to make a real academic into an unwitting glove-puppet for a dictator.

 And pro-transparency campaigners struggled to think of a precedent when asked by this website, making BTP+Advisers and Laurance a novel case.